ducis/sqgen/README.md

 sqgen
 =====

-A small language useful for generating SQL commands.
+A small language useful for generating SQL scripts.
+Currently targeting PostgreSQL.

 Depends on ghc packages alex, happy and data-ordlist.